vocascan/documentation/docs/vocascan-server/installation/docker.md

 - `latest` - The latest stable version points to the latest `X.Y.Z` release.
 It is recommended for production use.
 - `experimental` - The experimental version is partially stable and points to the latest `X.Y.Z-rc.A` released.
-If you consider to use that version, note, that it can container some problems.
+If you consider using that version, note, that it can contain some problems.
 - `X` - Points to the latest release with the same major version.
 - `X.Y` - Points to the latest release with the same major and minor version.
 - `X.Y.Z` - Points to the latest release with the same major, minor and patch version.
 - `X.Y.Z-rc.A` - For each beta release, there is a specific tag published.
 It could contain some problems.
 - `[branch-name]` - Sometimes a branch needs some additional testing.
-If you want to test a specific branch and dont want to build/checkout that locally, feel free contact a maintainer to get a pre-build docker image of that specific branch.
+If you want to test a specific branch and don't want to build/checkout that locally, feel free to contact a maintainer to get a pre-build docker image of that specific branch.

 !> Please notice, that **downgrading** is **not supported**.
 Make a backup before updating, in case there goes something wrong.
 If you update to an `experimental` version, please also notice that you have to stay with that version until the